 - Peanut butter and olive oil also give you a lot of monounsaturated fats.
 Stress affects brain function, and antioxidant and anti-inflammatory agents in peanut butter neutralize this damage.
 Eat peanut butter regularly to reduce anxiety and optimize your brain function.
 Furthermore, it contains the bioactive compound called Resveratrol, which may improve blood flow to the brain by up to thirty percent.
 This can decrease the risk of getting a stroke, and boost cognitive abilities.

 - Works to help you lose weight in two ways: by helping control your appetite and by suppressing blood sugar.
 Despite being high in fat and calories, peanuts do not appear to contribute to weight gain.
-Because, it is a great source of protein, containing eight grams in just two tablespoons.
-It is also a source of nearly two grams of fiber, and also twelve grams of healthy fat.
+Because, it is an excellent source of protein, containing eight grams in just two tablespoons.
+It is also a source of nearly two grams of fiber and twelve grams of healthy fat.
 This will make you control your hunger and late-night cravings.

 Additionally, certain foods, especially processed foods and starchy foods, cause a spike in your blood sugar.
 Unstable blood sugar has been linked to obesity and diabetes.
 But, despite its natural sweetness and delicious texture, has a low glycemic index.
 Eating peanut butter is a way of consuming fats as well as protein and fiber without sending your blood sugar levels into a tailspin.

 - it contains a substance called p-coumaric acid which helps in offsetting the damage done to cells associated with cardiovascular diseases.
 Observational studies indicate that eating peanuts, as well as other types of nuts, may protect against heart disease.
 Also, peanut butter contains more unsaturated fat than saturated fat making it a fat-friendly food that lowers the risk of cardiovascular and coronary heart disease.